RustoMCSpit/NeuralNoteAesthetic/README.md

 Red <img style="float: right;" src="NeuralNote/Assets/background2.png" width="100" />
 Black <img style="float: right;" src="NeuralNote/Assets/background3.png" width="100" />

+## To do list

+1) Make backgrounds
+2) Make a dictionary with better names attached to the .png
+3) Have the ability to swap backgrounds in settings

 ## Credits

 NeuralNote was developed by [Damien Ronssin](https://github.com/DamRsn) and [Tibor Vass](https://github.com/tiborvass).